Granite Construction Incorpora - GuruFocus.com

-Granite Construction Incorporated (NYSE: GVA) (“Granite”) today announced that it intends to offer, subject to market and other conditions, $325 million in aggregate principal amount of convertible senior notes due 2028 (the “Convertible Notes”).
-In connection with the offering of the Convertible Notes, Granite expects to grant the initial purchasers of the Convertible Notes an option to purchase up to an additional $48.75 million aggregate principal amount of Convertible Notes.
+Granite Construction Incorporated (NYSE: GVA) (“Granite”) today announced the pricing of its previously announced offering of $325 million aggregate principal amount of 3.75% Convertible Senior Notes due 2028 (the “Convertible Notes”).
+In connection with the offering of the Convertible Notes, Granite granted the initial purchasers of the Convertible Notes the right to purchase up to an additional $48.75 million aggregate principal amount of Convertible Notes.
+The sale of the Convertible Notes is expected to close on May 11, 2023, subject to customary closing conditions.

-The Convertible Notes will be senior unsecured obligations of Granite, will bear interest payable semi-annually in arrears on May 15 and November 15 of each year, beginning on November 15, 2023, and will mature on May 15, 2028, unless earlier converted, redeemed or repurchased in accordance with their terms.
+The Convertible Notes will bear interest at a rate of 3.75% per annum, payable semi-annually in arrears on May 15 and November 15 of each year, beginning on November 15, 2023.
+The Convertible Notes will mature on May 15, 2028, unless earlier converted, redeemed or repurchased in accordance with their terms.
+The Convertible Notes will have an initial conversion rate of 21.6807 shares of Granite’s common stock per $1,000 principal amount of the Convertible Notes (equivalent to an initial conversion price of approximately $46.12 per share of Granite’s common stock).
+The initial conversion price represents a premium of approximately 30.0% to the $35.48 per share closing price of Granite’s common stock on The New York Stock Exchange on May 8, 2023.
 Prior to the close of business on the business day immediately preceding November 15, 2027, the Convertible Notes will be convertible at the option of the holders only upon the occurrence of certain events and during certain periods.
-Thereafter, the Convertible Notes will be convertible at the option of the holders at any time until the close of business on the second scheduled trading day immediately preceding the maturity date.
+Thereafter, the Convertible Notes will be convertible at the option of the holders at any time until the close of business on the second scheduled trading day immediately preceding their maturity date.
 Upon conversion, Granite will pay or deliver, as the case may be, cash, shares of Granite’s common stock, or a combination of cash and shares of Granite’s common stock, at Granite’s election.

-The interest rate, initial conversion rate, initial conversion price and other terms of the Convertible Notes will be determined at the time of the pricing of the offering.
+Granite will not be permitted to redeem the Convertible Notes prior to May 20, 2026.
+On or after May 20, 2026, Granite may redeem for cash all or any portion of the Convertible Notes, at its option, if the last reported sale price of Granite’s common stock has been at least 130% of the conversion price then in effect for a specified period of time.
+The redemption price will equal 100% of the principal amount of the Convertible Notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date.
+Holders of the Convertible Notes will be able to require Granite to repurchase their Convertible Notes following certain corporate transactions at a repurchase price equal to 100% of the principal amount of the Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the repurchase date.
+Following certain corporate transactions or if Granite issues a notice of redemption, Granite will, in certain circumstances, increase the conversion rate for a holder that elects to convert its Convertible Notes in connection with such corporate transaction or notice of redemption.

-In connection with the pricing of the Convertible Notes, Granite also expects to enter into privately negotiated capped call transactions with one or more of the initial purchasers of the Convertible Notes, their respective affiliates and/or other financial institutions (the “option counterparties”).
-The capped call transactions are expected to cover, subject to anti-dilution adjustments substantially similar to those applicable to the Convertible Notes, the number of shares of Granite’s common stock initially underlying the Convertible Notes.
+In connection with the pricing of the Convertible Notes, Granite entered into privately negotiated capped call transactions with certain of the initial purchasers of the Convertible Notes or their respective affiliates and certain other financial institutions (the “option counterparties”).
+The capped call transactions will cover, subject to anti-dilution adjustments substantially similar to those applicable to the Convertible Notes, the number of shares of Granite’s common stock initially underlying the Convertible Notes.
 If the initial purchasers of the Convertible Notes exercise their option to purchase additional Convertible Notes, Granite expects to enter into additional capped call transactions with the option counterparties.

+The cap price of the capped call transactions will initially be $79.83 per share, which represents a premium of 125% over the last reported sale price of Granite’s common stock of $35.48 per share on The New York Stock Exchange on May 8, 2023, and is subject to certain adjustments under the terms of the capped call transactions.

 The capped call transactions are expected generally to reduce the potential dilution to Granite’s common stock upon any conversion of the Convertible Notes and/or offset any cash payments Granite is required to make in excess of the principal amount of converted Convertible Notes, as the case may be.
 If, however, the market price per share of Granite’s common stock, as measured under the terms of the capped call transactions, exceeds the cap price of the capped call transactions, there would nevertheless be dilution and/or there would not be an offset of such cash payments, in each case, to the extent that such market price exceeds the cap price of the capped call transactions.